 The Children’s Hospital of Philadelphia Vaccine Education Center has created tear sheets on HPV, shingles, and Tdap vaccines, in addition to its pediatric offerings.
-A patient education booklet covering all adult vaccines is also available.
-All are available in English and Spanish; you can print them yourself or order printed copies.
-Attention: Non-MDH link
+A patient education booklet covering all adult vaccines is also available, as is a series of live webinars covering current topics in immunization.
+All print materials are available in English and Spanish; you can print them yourself or order printed copies.
+Attention: Non-MDH links

 - Adult Vaccines: A Grown Up Thing to Do